jdowner/score/README.md

 Score
 =====

-A simple javascript renderer for creating drum tabulature.
+A simple javascript renderer for creating music notation for drums.

 Introduction
 --------------------------------------------------

-Score is an SVG renderer for creating drum tabulature using the VexFlow library.
+Score is an SVG renderer for creating notation for drums using the VexFlow library.
 The goal of Score is to provide a simple way of specifying single-note scores for the purpose of practicing timing and improving a musicians inner clock.

 Score has a rudimentary language for specifying notes.
 An example of how a measure is written helps illustrate the language,